salsita/prism/docs/README.md

 We are defininig the mutation of model in the Updater by using `case` method.
 It has two required arguments:

-1. A String pattern for matching the Action and because we are using `Matchers.exactMatcher`, as default Matcher for the entire Updater it will also be used for this specific `case` matching.
-We can override the default matching implementation by providing the matcher as third argument to `case` method. `Matchers.exactMatcher` is expecting exact match of Action type and provided pattern, therefore only action with type `SayHi` will match.
+1. A String pattern for matching the Action and because we are using `Matchers.exactMatcher`, as default Matcher for the entire Updater, it will be also used for this specific `case` matching.
+We can override the default matching implementation by providing a matcher as third argument to `case` method. `Matchers.exactMatcher` is expecting exact match of Action type and provided pattern, therefore only action with type `SayHi` will match (We will cover this later in Composition section)
 2. An updater generator function which is responsible for the mutation onto Model.

 The third argument is optional and it's Matcher implementation but we will cover this in later chapters.